CivicActions/accessibility/_posts/2021-05-10-automated-web-content-testing-how-we-use-open-source-tools-to-scale-inclusive-accessible-online-content.md

 ## The setup

 For remark/retext we create a Docker image that installs the dependencies and sets up reviewdog to execute our configuration on a pull request.
-The details are [visible in our repository](https://github.com/CivicActions/accessibility/tree/main/lint) but here are the import bits.
+The details are [visible in our repository](https://github.com/CivicActions/accessibility/tree/main/lint) but here are the important bits.

 The following files (truncated for brevity) configure the plugins for testing markdown and text and their individual settings.
 Here are some of our example settings:
-* Markdown bullets be denoted with an asterisk '*'.
+* Markdown bullets denoted with an asterisk '*'.
 * Single space between sentences.
 * Straight quotes (note this down, it will be important later in the post).
 * Readability set to 18 years.